Tue 21 Mar 2017 / 3–5pm

 A commissioned text by curator, writer and former LUX Associate Director Mike Sperlinger and cinema poster by artist Shakeeb Abu Hamdan are also integral parts of the live event, expanding the space of the screen, not only in terms of composition, but also of collaboration.

 MULTIPLEXING II coincides with the launch of the publication Here Is Information.
 Mobilise.
-Selected Writings by Ian White, (LUX, 2016), which brings together for the first time a selection of Ian White’s hugely influential writing on art and the moving image.
+(LUX, 2016), which brings together for the first time a selection of Ian White’s hugely influential writing on art and the moving image.
 A special night of music, video and performance celebrating the life and work of White will take place at The Old Hairdressers, Glasgow on 21 March from 7pm and will include presentations from Giles Bailey, Adam Benmakhlouf, Kathryn Elkin, Luke Fowler, Kaisa Lassinaro, Mason Leaver-Yap, Conal McStravick, Duncan Marquiss, Charlotte Prodger and Corin Sworn.

 MULTIPLEXING II is supported by the Elephant Trust.
 With thanks to Cineworld.